Inouye165/React-Photo-App/README.md

 - **React 19**: Latest React with modern hooks and authentication context
 - **Vite**: Fast build tool and dev server
 - **Tailwind CSS**: Utility-first CSS framework
-- **JWT Client**: Local storage token management with authenticated API requests
+- **Session management**: httpOnly cookie-based sessions for browser clients.
+Do not store JWTs in localStorage.
-- **Authentication Utilities**: Secure image URL generation with token injection
+- **Authentication Utilities**: Ensure image and API requests target the API origin (VITE_API_URL) so the browser will include the httpOnly `authToken` cookie (use fetch/axios with `credentials: 'include'`).
+Do not inject tokens into image URLs.
 - **exifr**: Library for reading photo metadata
 - **File System Access API**: Modern browser API for folder selection
 - **react-konva**: Canvas library for interactive image editing with draggable text overlays